 With these definitions in hand, we can now formally define CAT as an undirected tree to construct and maintain the hierarchy of the conditional partitions.
-Conditional Abstraction Tree (HAT), denoted as $\zeta \in Z$, represents a tree structure specifying the topology between conditional partitioning in the form of $\Theta$.
+Conditional Abstraction Tree (CAT), denoted as $\xi$, represents a tree structure specifying the topology between conditional abstractions in the form of $\Theta$.